Fairtrade Canada offers a wide range of support to businesses who register with us, including:

 85% of Canadian consumers who have seen the FAIRTRADE Mark regard it as a trusted label.

-- Certification and licensing of Fairtrade products.
+- Licensing of Fairtrade products.

 - Approval of use of the FAIRTRADE Mark on your packaging and promotional materials.